 If you want to learn more about omotenashi, check out the article I wrote after returning my first trip back to Japan after moving back to the United States: Life in Japan: Omotenashi – the spirit of Japan’s customer service & hospitality.

-The program Rick Guba and I have put together will be a fabulous and fun learning experience, which will include unparalleled access to Isao Yoshino, a 40-year Toyota leader and John Shooks’ first manager in Toyota City, over three days of the trip.
+The KBJ Anderson Japan Lean Study trip in May 2019 will include unparalleled access to Isao Yoshino, a 40-year Toyota leader and John Shooks’ first manager in Toyota City, over three days of the trip, plus a focus on service, respect, and people engagement.

-Contact me for more info or register here!
+Contact me for more info, check out the trip website, and register here!

 Back to these three “Only In Japan” experiences